-Getting a Lawyer for Your Appeal
+Getting a Lawyer for an Appeal

-Why Should I Get Two Different Lawyers?
+Why Should I Get a Different Lawyer for an Appeal?

-By contrast, appeals often involve large amounts of writing, legal research, and arguing often dense legal doctrines before a judge or a panel of judges.
+By contrast, appeals often involve large amounts of writing, legal research, and arguing often-dense legal doctrines before a judge or panel of judges.
 Appellate lawyers are accustomed to having enough time to research legal issues in depth and write long briefs with intricate arguments.
 They come to the court room extremely well prepared and become experts on the cases before them and the applicable laws.
 An oral argument, in which an appellate attorney faces a barrage of questions from appellate judges, requires a very different skill set.

 After all, when arguing appeals, attorneys must be able to parry often disconnected questions from jurists while also couching their arguments within the broader context of the law.

 Generally, lawyers find that they can best serve their clients when they focus on either their trial skills or their appellate skills, but not both at the same time.
-So if your case is past the trial phase and is headed to appellate court, it may be in your best interests to find a new attorney who specializes in appellate practice.
+So if your case is past the trial phase and headed to appellate court, it may be in your best interests to find a new attorney who specializes in appellate practice.

 Whatever You Decide, Be Clear

-Because trial and appellate work are two different types of legal practice, the lawyer who represented you at the trial will not automatically file or handle your appeal.
+Because trial and appellate work are two different types of legal practice, the lawyer who represented you at the trial won't automatically file or handle your appeal.
 You must ask your lawyer to do so, or find another attorney who will.
 If you want to appeal your conviction, be sure to specifically and clearly inform your attorney of that fact.

-Get Your Appellate Case Reviewed for Free
+Get Professional Legal Help With Your Appellate Case